 Awarded to a post-graduate student

 - A veterinarian who has left practice to return to the College of Veterinary Medicine or comparable residency program as an intern or resident to continue their education and expand their knowledge.

-- If not #1, the award will be presented to a CVM intern who is staying at the University of Minnesota to continue his or her education through a residency program at the CVM.
+- If not #1, the award will be presented to a CVM intern who is staying at the U of M to continue their education through a residency program at the CVM.

 - If not #2, the award will be divided between two residents.